racerxr650r/avrOS/README.md

 4. Extract the `Atmel.AVR-Dx_DFP.2.2.253.atpack` file locally and copy it to the `/usr/lib/gcc/avr/5.4.0` directory

-    From the directory you extracted the DFP use the following command to copy it:

     ```console
     mkdir ./AVR-Dx_DFP
     unzip -d AVR-Dx_DFP/ Atmel.AVR-Dx_DFP.2.2.253.atpack